House of Deréon

-House of Deréon was a ready-to-wear fashion line introduced by singer and actress Beyoncé and her mother/stylist Tina Lawson.
-The style and concept is inspired by three generations of women in their family, with the name "Deréon" paying tribute to Beyoncé's maternal grandmother, Agnèz Deréon (mother of Tina Lawson).
-As of 2012 the junior line Deréon has been discontinued.
+House of Deréon was a ready-to-wear fashion line introduced by singer and actress Beyoncé and her mother and then-stylist Tina Knowles.
+The style and concept was inspired by three generations of women in their family, with the name "Deréon" paying tribute to Beyoncé's maternal grandmother, Agnèz Deréon (mother of Tina Knowles).
+House of Deréon discontinued its junior line in 2012, and was unofficially discontinued in the following years.

-House of Deréon
+History

+Launch

-Deréon was introduced in 2006, with the tag line, "Where the sidewalk and catwalk meet".
-The line includes casualwear, such as sweatpants and embroidered hooded sweatshirts.
-The House of Deréon was introduced on The Oprah Winfrey Show, and was also featured on The Tyra Banks Show.
-The clothing mixes hip-hop influences, such as its use of denim, with ultra-feminine flourishes like embroidery and ruffles.
+The House of Deréon was introduced on The Oprah Winfrey Show in 2005, and was also featured on The Tyra Banks Show.
+The clothing mixed hip-hop influences, such as its use of denim, with ultra-feminine flourishes like embroidery and ruffles.
 In an interview with Ebony magazine, Beyoncé said "I love the clothes from the '70s, my mother's clothes.
 I love clothes from the '40s, my grandmother's style, so elegant.
 We wanted to take elements from my grandmother's legacy—the beaded lace, lush colors, fine fabrics—and mix them with clothes from my mother's generation and my generation."